About

 Then I found CS50.

-When I finally solved Tideman after two weeks of failure, I knew I wasn’t just learning syntax.
-I was doing systems thinking again.
+When I finally solved Tideman after two weeks of failure, I knew I wasn't just learning syntax.
+I was doing systems thinking, connecting the dots.
+I was having fun.

 How I Think

 I respect frontend specialists and UI craftsmanship deeply.
-My strength is elsewhere: backend systems, infrastructure, and operational reliability.
+As a matter of fact, I'd love to be good at it someday.
+My strength is elsewhere: backend systems, automation, and operational reliability.

 What I Build and Operate